CREATIVITY COACHING FOR MULTI-PASSIONATE CREATIVES

 black and whote of woman about to step off stool

-• The projects you do start, you rarely finish.
+• The projects you start, you rarely finish.

-• If only you were more organized and disciplined, you reckon you would create more
+• You think if only you were more organized and disciplined, you would create more

 • Underneath you’re worried about criticism

-In a world of social perfection and AI efficiency, your emotional and imperfect creative voice is more needed than ever
+With more people and businesses sounding the same, your creative voice is more needed than ever

 THE SOLUTION

-This could sound like just a headline, but it’s creativity at its core.
+This could sound like just another headline, but it’s actually creativity at its core.

-Creativity is a human process and therefore full of personal feelings, triggers, emotions, expectations, and fears.
-It’s messy because it’s human!
+Because creativity is a human process it’ll trigger feelings, expectations, and fears.
+It’s a messy ol’ process, for sure.

-That’s why I help you, not fix, but help you think differently about how your creating process can be.
+That’s why I’m not here to fix you, but help you figure out what project to commit to, and think differently about how your creating process can be.
+Once you learn that, you’ll not want to stop.

 This is my 3-step approach.